 I can easily make 150% of her cleaning fee on a good day.
 So it financially it makes more sense for me to work and pay her than to do the work myself.
 In the summers, I pay my kids a little extra to keep the house up to par.
 I have a housekeeper who can only work during the school year when her kids are in school, so it works out well for both of us.

 Here is an excellent tutorial on deciding if you need a housekeeper, plus tips on how to hire and pay them appropriately.

 How To Decide: DIY vs Professionals

-If you are trying to decide if you should hire professional help or tackle a project yourself, answer these questions first:
+If you’re still trying to decide if you should hire professional help or tackle a project yourself, answer these questions first: